 The area is mostly hassle-free, though one thing to keep in mind is that the Tam Coc boat tour is a known tourist trap.
 The boat people will pressure you to pay them more money or use tricks, like suggesting you buy products from them from a nearby seller (who they sell the product back to later).
 If you don’t like dealing with hustlers and touts, either be very firm or go with the Trang An boat tour instead.

-Some blogs from a few years ago describe Ninh Binh as a hidden gem that’s almost entirely devoid of tourists, but this might set unreasonable expectations.
+By the way, some blogs from a few years ago describe Ninh Binh as a hidden gem that’s almost entirely devoid of tourists, but I think this might set unreasonable expectations.
 While Ninh Binh hasn’t traditionally featured in the standard Vietnam itineraries, it’s clearly become more known in recent years.

-It is still much less discovered than many other sites in Vietnam though.
-I really enjoyed the atmosphere and would rate it as one of the top places to visit in Vietnam.
+It is still much less discovered than many other sites in Vietnam though, especially Ha Long Bay.
+I much enjoyed the relaxed atmosphere and would rate it as one of the top places to visit in Vietnam.

 If you’re deciding where to go then you may feel you’ve got your hands full already with the likes of Hanoi, Sapa, Halong Bay and Hoi An, but it’s still highly worth adding Ninh Binh, if you can spare at least a day or two.